About The Board of Management

 He has substantial experience of both further and higher education sectors having held a variety of teaching, management and leadership positions at colleges throughout the United Kingdom.
 Prior to commencing his current role, Jon was Principal and Chief Executive of Tyne Metropolitan College in the North East of England.
 At the time of appointment, Tyne Metropolitan was struggling with poor financial health, declining student recruitment and success rates.
 Under Jon’s leadership, the College recovered its financial standing, student numbers grew and success rates dramatically improved, leading to highly complementary reports from both Ofsted and QAA.
 Over this period the College became one of the first in the UK to achieve the coveted STEM Assured and Investors in Innovation accreditations.

 A qualified teacher, he initially taught sport studies/science before becoming involved in initial teacher training and quality management roles.
 Jon has held a variety of non-executive and trustee positions outside of the education sector including involvement with a family poverty charity and economic development organisations.
 He is currently the Chair of a large secondary school and a Fellow of the Institute of Knowledge Exchange.

 Sandra HeidingerVice Chair

-Sandra Heidinger is the Director of Human Resources at the University of Strathclyde, where she is responsible for the strategic and operational leadership of human resources, organisational development, safety, and corporate risk and business improvement.
-She has worked at the University since 2001 and has been HR Director since 2009.
+Sandra Heidinger is the Special Advisor to the Principal at the University of Strathclyde.
+Prior to that, Sandra was the Director of Human Resources at the University of Strathclyde from 2009 until July 2020 where she was responsible for the strategic and operational leadership of human resources, organisational development, safety, and corporate risk and business improvement.
+Sandra has worked at the University since 2001.

 Sandra previously worked at Glasgow Caledonian University, Glasgow Colleges of Nursing and Midwifery, and InterCity Scotland.
 She has also held a number of non-executive director roles.